-(5) The procedure for referrals for clients with symptoms of mental illness or a medical ensure the following rights to all clients:
+(5) The procedure for referrals for clients with symptoms of mental illness or a visiting rules and hours established by the agency; however, provided agency personnel may impose limitations, as necessary for the welfare of the client, if the those reasons for the limitations are documented in the client's individual case record;

 67:61:06:08.
 Residential program rights.
-Each residential programs program shall rules and hours established by the agency; however, agency personnel may impose limitations as necessary for the welfare of the client if the reasons for the limitations are documented in the client's individual case record;
+Each residential programs program shall written rules and hours established by the agency; however, provided agency personnel may impose limitations, as necessary for the welfare of the client, if-the those reasons-for the limitations are documented in the client's individual case record;

-(1) The right to visitation with family and friends, subject to reasonable written visiting rules and hours established by the agency; however, agency personnel may impose limitations as necessary for the welfare of the client if the reasons for the limitations are documented in the client's individual case record;